soodoku/tldr/summaries/25_online_controlled_exp.md

 			+ When Bing had a ranker bug that resulted in very poor results being shown to users in a Treatment, two key organizational metrics improved significantly: distinct queries per user went up over 10%, and revenue-per-user went up over 30%.

 	* Consider quality when defining goal or driver metrics.
 A click on a search result is a “bad” click if the user clicks the back button right away;

-	* Skew:
-		- With ads revenue, it is common for a few outliers to have a disproportionally high influence on revenue, like clicks with very high cost-per-click.

 	* "Did we do the experiment correctly?" metrics
 		- Sample mismatch ratio, etc.